MTG/essentia/doc/sphinxdoc/installing.rst

 Install additional dependencies (you might need to run this command with sudo)::

-  sudo pip3 install sphinx pyparsing sphinxcontrib-doxylink docutils jupyter sphinxprettysearchresults sphinx-toolbox sudo apt-get install pandoc
+  pip3 install sphinx pyparsing sphinxcontrib-doxylink docutils jupyter sphinxprettysearchresults sphinx-toolbox sudo apt-get install pandoc

 Make sure to build Essentia with Python 3 bindings and run::